Why Orange County Recovery?

 After the client has been detoxed and is physically stable, the standard treatment program is Monday through Friday from 9 am until 3 pm.
 This is a full day, 5 days a week program.
 It is usually a 30 to 60 day portion of the journey.
 After completing the full assessment process, a treatment plan specific to the client will be put into place and will be supported by the medical and clinical team through the client’s entire recovery journey.

 Upon completion of this stage if all is well, the client will transition into Intensive Outpatient Program.
-(IOP) Here, the client will continue to work on the treatment plan already in place, identify and add to treatment plan issues that arise, and start working towards ensuring outside support such as 12-Step community bonds, specifically, a sponsor.
+(IOP) Here, the client will continue to work on the treatment plan already in place, identify and add to treatment plan issues that arise, and start working towards obtaining outside support such as 12-Step community bonds, specifically, a sponsor.
 The client will also start to build “outside” the program life events: looking for a job, signing up for school, attending 12-Step meetings and all those things that are needed to do to become a “productive member of society.”
 This phase of the program starts at 5 days per week, 3 hours per day and transitions into fewer days depending on the person’s progress.